WORK WITH PAMELA

 ABET-accredited engineering programs across the spectrum

-Best accommodations for students with learning disabilities
+Best accommodations for students with learning differences

-Pamela has written articles about the pros and cons of standardized testing, how colleges must appreciate and accommodate the mental health needs of students, what the jobs of the future will look like, and what skillsets students will need in the 4th Industrial Revolution.
+Pamela has written articles about the pros and cons of standardized testing, how colleges must respect and accommodate the mental health needs of students, what the jobs of the future will look like, and what skillsets students will need in the 4th Industrial Revolution.
 She encourages students to consider the UN Sustainable Development Goals as they consider careers.

 Pamela follows admissions trends by attending conferences, continuing education workshops, and meeting with admissions officers.
 Sign up for her website blog, like “Less College Stress Consulting” and join the LCS Parents Group on Facebook to view posts on higher education.
 She stays on top of standardized testing changes/test-optional policies, recommending when to test, which test may be best, and when sending scores is beneficial.